wilfredinni/pysheetComments/2019/April/poetry_vscode_p1/projects-poetry-vscode-p1.md

 $ curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py | python
 ```

-If Poetry is installed this way, you will later by able easily update by using `poetry self:update`.
+If installed this way, you will later by able to update poetry to the latest stable version with `poetry self:update` command.

 ## Starting a New Project